KoalaCoder11/github-pages/index.md

 ---
-title: Welcome to my blog
+sky's thoughts: Welcome to my blog
 ---

+Hello what's up guys?
+It is thursday, september 19th.